 Benefits of sugar scrubs

-So the next time you want to exfoliate, empty your online shopping cart and save your money for a spin class or a transformative-travel experience.
-For your skin-smoothing needs, just reach for an ingredient that’s almost definitely already in your kitchen pantry: sugar.
-According to Siva Mohan, an Ayurvedic doctor, it’s one of the easiest ways to encourage cell turnover and improve the tone and texture of your skin.
-Also, sugar is a natural humectant, it draws moisturize into your skin while you’re using it, ensuring the exfoliation process doesn’t leave you looking dry and flaky—something that can easily happen if you’re scrubbing too roughly or not using the right product.
+So the next time you want to exfoliate, empty your online shopping cart and save your money for a spin streaming service.
+For your skin-smoothing needs, just reach for an ingredient that's almost definitely already in your kitchen pantry: sugar.
+According to Siva Mohan, an Ayurvedic doctor, it's one of the easiest ways to encourage cell turnover and improve the tone and texture of your skin.
+Also, sugar is a natural humectant, it draws moisturize into your skin while you're using it, ensuring the exfoliation process doesn't leave you looking dry and flaky—something that can easily happen if you're scrubbing too roughly or not using the right product.

 Since sugar is a natural source of glycolic acid, an alpha hydroxy acid, it can help keep your skin looking young and healthy through the years—well, as long as you're just putting it on your skin, not eating it.